The First Women Architects Find Success in a Man’s World

 From an early age, Ida Annah Ryan had shown an interest in architecture.
 During her historic career, she recorded several firsts.
 The Waltham, MA native was the first woman to graduate with a Master of Science degree from MIT; and the first woman in the U.S. to earn a Master’s degree in architecture – also from MIT.
 After winning a traveling scholarship from MIT’s Architectural Department in 1907, she spent a year in Spain and Italy to further her studies.

 On Ryan’s return, she opened her own architectural firm in Waltham.
 In 1909, she added Florence Luscomb, a fellow MIT graduate and women’s activist, to her practice.
-They designed modest houses as well as a number of homes for the wealthy like industrialist B.C.
+They designed modest houses as well as several homes for the wealthy like industrialist B.C.
 Ames.

 In addition to their architectural projects, Ryan and Luscomb were also involved in the women’s suffrage movement.
 When commissions dwindled during World War I, Luscomb eventually gave up architecture to devote her time to women’s rights and equality.
 Ryan worked for the War Department but held on to her private practice.